 The Commission shall establish an Executive Committee, which shall be empowered to act on behalf of the Commission between Commission meetings, except for rulemaking or amendment of the Compact.
 The Commission shall determine the procedures, duties and budget of the Executive Committee.
 The power of the Executive Committee to act on behalf of the Commission shall be subject to the Bylaws, Compact or the Commission.

 The Executive Committee shall consist seven (7) voting members who are elected by the Commission from the current membership of the Commission; two (2) ex-officios, consisting of one nonvoting member from a recognized national audiology professional association and one nonvoting member from a recognized national speech-language pathology association; and one (1) ex-officio, nonvoting member from the recognized membership organization of the audiology and speech-language pathology licensing boards.
 The ex-officio members shall be selected by their respective organizations.
 Of the seven (7) voting members elected to the Executive Committee, four (4) members shall be designated as Chair, Vice-Chair, Secretary and Treasurer of the Commission.
 Members of the Executive Committee shall serve a term of two years or until a successor is elected.
 Terms shall begin January 1 and end on December 31.
-No person shall serve more than two (2) terms consecutively in the same office.
+No person shall serve more than two (2) full terms consecutively in the same office.
+Any partial term served shall not count toward the two-term limit.
 Three (3) remaining voting members of the Executive Committee shall be members-at-large chosen from and elected by the Commission.
 The members-at-large shall be two members elected in odd numbered years; one member elected in even numbered years.

-The Election process as defined in the Bylaws shall begin in <date will depend on final determination of the term beginning/ending dates> of each year with the elected delegates assuming their roles on <date will be added once term beginning/ending date is established>.
+An Elections Committee shall send a call for nominations 30 days prior to the election, shall announce a slate of candidates to the Commission 20 days prior to the election, shall announce voting by electronic ballot 10 days prior to the election and shall verify and report the results of the election to the Commission.

 Section 2.
 Duties and Qualifications.

 The Commission’s officers shall perform all duties of their respective offices as the Compact and these Bylaws provide.
 Their duties shall include, but are not limited to, the following: